katychung/Homepage/_projects/gp.markdown

     </div>
 </div>

----
+<p class="text-center my-5" style="color: #212529;">- - -✂- - -</p>

 ### Background
 Goodpatch is a leading design agency in Japan.
-I was lucky enough to have gotten a chance to join them for this short contract project that they had with a Japanese entertainment (エンタメ) company who had some stringest requirements for a mobile app but needed some help with the design.
-The company has a strong interanational presence and a recognizeable brand and lots of intellectual property.
+I had the opportunity to join them for this short contract project that they had with a Japanese entertainment (エンタメ) company who wanted a mobile app for their new stores.
+Goodpatch was tasked with providing the design direction and delivering specifications to the outsourced development company.

-The development was outsourced to a seperate development company.
-Communications were daily, meetings were long.

-It was my first time to work entirely with Japanese members and so it was a great challenge in terms of culture and language difference 🙌🏼
+Working entirely with Japanese team members for the first time was a valuable challenge in terms of culture and language differences 🙌🏼.

----
+<p class="text-center my-5" style="color: #212529;">- - -✂- - -</p>

 ### Process
-As the client had a defined scope, timeline and expected specific deliverables, we had to first take their requirements and to turn them into something tangible for initial conversations.
-Within a short time frame, we:
+As the client had a defined scope, short timeline and expected specific deliverables.
+We have to move quickly.
+We began by taking their requirements and creating rough wireframes for initial discussions.
+The process included:

+- **Understand the requirements.** As project timeline was short, I read through the documentation and noted down anything that I raised questions for our next meeting.
-- **brainstorm assumptions and questions.** This helped to clarify expectations and to get on the same page.
+- **Brainstorming assumptions and questions.** Clarify expectations and align our understanding.
-- **personas creation.** This helped to guide design decisions around the end user
+- **Create personas.** Further elaborated on by the client.
+This helped to guide design decisions.
-- **formulate a strategy.** This helped everyone see the bigger picture and to visualize the outcome.
+- **Formulate a strategy.** Align Goodpatch and the client on the purpose of the app and its scope.
-- **created high level wireframes in Figma.** This helped us get quick feedback from the client.
+- **Created wireframes in Figma.** This helped us get quick feedback from the client before moving to high fidelity work.

----
+- **Create high fidelity prototype** Clickable prototype with detailed user interactions helped bring the project close to the finish line.

+<p class="text-center my-5" style="color: #212529;">- - -✂- - -</p>

 ### Planning